 Like this post?
-It helps me a lot when you share with your friends and followers on social media.
+It helps me more than you know when you share with your friends and followers.

 I am a NASM personal trainer and RRCA adult distance running coach that specializes in strength training for runners.
 I offer in-person training in the Shredshed, online training and nutrition coaching.
 If you are interested in coaching, please contact me.
 Have questions?
 I'd love to help.